Infineon/http-server/README.md

 * Secure [with TLS security] and non-secure modes of connection.
 * Supports RESTful HTTP methods: GET, PUT, and POST.
 * Handles various resource content types such as HTML, Plain, and JSON.
 * Capable of handling content payload greater than the MTU size using the Content-Length HTTP header.
-This feature is supported only for `CY_RAW_DYNAMIC_URL_CONTENT` and `CY_DYNAMIC_URL_CONTENT` content types
+This feature is supported only for `CY_RAW_DYNAMIC_URL_CONTENT` and `CY_DYNAMIC_URL_CONTENT` content types.
 * Supports chunked encoding for GET and POST methods.
   **Note:** For a POST request, chunked encoding is supported only for the data that is less than a single MTU; Content-Length headers are recommended for larger data.
 * Supports Server-Sent Events (SSE).
 SSE is a server push technology, enabling an HTTP client (for example, a browser or any device running an HTTP client) to receive automatic updates from the HTTP server via the HTTP connection.